The NCAA Foreign Tour Rule: One International Trip Every Four Years

 - International opponent availability

-Athletic departments often collaborate with external travel agencies or destination-based organizations to arrange logistics, training facilities, and accommodation.
+Athletic departments often work with external travel providers or destination-based organisations to arrange logistics, training facilities, accommodation, and local support.

 What this means for players

-The most important takeaway is that international travel is not a random event—it is a structured NCAA allowance that every program may use once during a four-year period.
-For student-athletes, it represents a rare opportunity to combine education, soccer development, and cultural exploration within their athletic experience.
+The main takeaway is that international travel is not a random event.
+It is a structured NCAA opportunity that programs can use once during a four-year period.
+For student-athletes, it is a rare opportunity to combine education, football development, and cultural experience within their college career.

 In summary